rytmercado/Gasparilla/README.md

 10. [Sources](#sources)

 ## In Gasparilla, users will be able to: <a name="description"></a>
-#### Control a pirate ship in a rogue-like naval battle game made, in order to defeat foes and plunder booty.
+#### Control a pirate ship and collect as much gold as you can!
-#### As you complete progressively more difficult levels, you will be able to upgrade attributes of your ship.
-#### Maps will be procedurally generated using rot.js https://ondras.github.io/rot.js/hp/
+#### As you collect more gold, your speed increases - be careful though.
+If you sink, you lose!
 #### Maps will be rendered using a freely available 2D pixel art pack on a canvas element. https://www.kenney.nl/assets/pirate-pack

 ## In addition, this project will include: <a name="description"></a>